SQL Database Migration Wizard (SQLAzureMW) is designed to help you migrate your SQL Server 2005/2008/2012/2014 databases to Azure SQL Database.

 - You can specify a SQL Profiler trace file for analysis.

 The SQLAzureMWBatchBackup is a command line application that will analyze, create TSQL script of database and backup data (via BCP) from a SQL Server or SQL Azure database.
 The output of SQLAzureMWBatchBackup can be used in SQLAzureMWBatchUpload.

 The SQLAzureMWBatchUpload is a command line application that will run a TSQL script file (and use BCP to upload data) against a target server.
 SQLAzureMW and SQLAzureMWBatchBackup can be used to generate the TSQL script and the BCP files that can then be used

 There is a config file “NotSupportedByAzureFile.Config” that is used to define what to look for / replace within the SQL generated code.
 This file uses RegEx expressions and if you see a pattern that you want removed from the SQL Script, you can put the pattern

-When the SQL script is generated, an analysis window will be displayed telling you what areas need to be fixed prior to running the script against Windows Azure SQL Database.
+When the SQL script is generated, an analysis window will be displayed telling you what areas need to be fixed prior to running the script against Microsoft Azure SQL Database.
 Once you are satisfied, you can tell the wizard to run your script against Microsoft

-SQLAzureMWUtils is a class library that a developer can use to assist them in developing for Windows Azure SQL Database.
+SQLAzureMWUtils is a class library that a developer can use to assist them in developing for Microsoft Azure SQL Database.
 To find out more, read the SQLAzureMWBatch documentation.

-80, 90, 100, and 110), you should go through the upgrade process first (at least in the dev environment) and once on SQL Server 2012, then migrate to Windows Azure SQL Database.
+80, 90, 100, and 110), you should go through the upgrade process first (at least in the dev environment) and once on SQL Server 2014, then migrate to Microsoft Azure SQL Database.
 Here are some great resources to help you with migrating from older versions

 - Upgrading to SQL Server 2016

 For information on Azure SQL Database and the Windows Azure Platform, please see the following resources: